simesy/example_pseudopackage/README.md

 ## Should a pseudo package have a module?

-Yes.
-A pseudo-package module provides additional functionality.
+Yes a module could provide additional functionality.
 As long as it isn't too opinionated.
-"Lightning Media" should not assume it is being used in Lightning, it might be being used in Contenta or Thunder.
+The "Lightning Media" module should not assume it is being used in Lightning, it might be being used in Contenta or Thunder.

 ## Examples